Managing Course Content

 Adding Files, Links, and Resources to a Course

 Learn how to use resources in your Blackboard course.

 Many academic textbook publishers now offer web-based services to accompany the digital versions of their textbooks.

 You can selectively release course content by: Date, Time, to an Individual, to a Group, based on a Grade Center Criterion, or via a instructional sequence.

 Reusing, Copying, and Managing Course Content and Resources

 Learn how to reuse course materials so that you are not reinventing the wheel each semester.

 Blackboard Content Collection

-Instructors use the Content Collection to store, share, and publish content within personal user folders, course folders, and Institution Folders throughout Courses in Blackboard.
+Instructors use the Content Collection to store, share, and publish content from a personal area of Blackboard.